 Law Firm Marketing Strategy: Build a Brand

-Aside from the routine matters of just being sure your website is the best it can be, the content you put on your law firm’s website matters.
-You need to build a brand, and that isn’t always about spending money on letterheads and fancy business cards.
+Aside from website maintenance, the content you put on your law firm’s website matters.
+You need to build a brand.
+And, that isn’t always about spending money on letterheads and fancy business cards.
 Effective online marketing for law firms doesn’t always cost you money.

-You will also want to include what makes you different from your competitors.
+Also, include what differentiates you from the competition.
 Do you have more experience?
 Are you more approachable?
 Incorporate that into your website.

 Branding Your Law Firm: Demonstrating Credibility and Authority